-FP21-12 Executive Summary General Description Proposal FP21-12 requests the Board prohibit the use of mono- filament and multifilament mesh dip nets before August 15 in the Upper Copper River District.
+FP 21-13 Executive Summary General Description Proposal FP21-13 requests that the Board prohibit fishing with dip nets from boats or crafts floating in the river in the Upper Copper River District.
 Submitted by: Kirk Wilson .
-Proposed Regulation §27(e)(11) Prince William Sound Area (xi) The following apply to Upper Copper River District subsistence salmon fishing permits: (H) You may not use a dip net that is rigged with mon- ofilament or multifilament mesh before August 15 th .
-Before this time, your dip net must be rigged with braided, inelastic mesh.
+Proposed Regulation §27(e)(11) Prince William Sound Area (v) In the Upper Copper River District, you may take salmon only by fish wheels, rod and reel, or dip nets. (xi) The following apply to Upper Copper River District subsistence salmon fishing permits: (H) If you are using a dip net, you must fish from shore, from islands in the river, or from stationary objects connected to shore.
+You may not fish from boats or crafts floating in the river.
 OSM Preliminary Conclusion Oppose Southcentral Alaska Subsistence Regional Advisory Council Rec- ommendation Interagency Staff Committee Comments ADF&G Comments Written Public Comments 5 Support

-DRAFT STAFF ANALYSIS FP21-12
+DRAFT STAFF ANALYSIS FP21-13